diagrams/diagrams-doc/manual/diagrams-manual.rst

 origin; `circle` takes the desired radius as an argument.

-Every ellipse is the image of the unit circle under some affine transformation, so ellipses can be created by appropriately (scaling and rotating XXX link to 'transformations' section) circles.
+Every ellipse is the image of the unit circle under some affine transformation, so ellipses can be created by appropriately `scaling and rotating`__ circles.
 For convenience the standard library also provides `ellipse`, for creating an ellipse with a given eccentricity, and `ellipseXY`, for creating an axis-aligned ellipse with specified radii in the x and y directions.

+__ `2D Transformations`_

 Arcs
 ~~~~

-XXX link to Diagrams.TwoD.Arc
+`Diagrams.TwoD.Arc`:mod:

 XXX write me

 Squares and rectangles
 ~~~~~~~~~~~~~~~~~~~~~~

-XXX link to Diagrams.TwoD.Shapes
+`Diagrams.TwoD.Shapes`:mod:

 XXX write me